MightyCode/UniversityParmaProject/MobilityViewer/README.md

 In the "project to launch" screen of IntelliJ select the pom.xml file.
 Of dependencies downloads and other stuff will be done by the editor.

+My library is located at MobilityViewer/mightylib/
+The project is located at MobilityViewer/project/

+Now the project open, with IntelliJ, you will have to give the path of Java in File/Project Structure/Project Settings/SDK.
+The language level should be 11 or higher.

+Right click on resources folder, "Mark directory as", "Resources root" Right click on src folder, "Mark directory as", "Sources root"

+Then to launch the app, click on the green right arrow at the left of method main inside the MobilityViewer/project/main/Main.java file.

 ## How the app is working

 A file is used to list all resources that will be used.